 Supplies:

-A toy bat or a non-fiction book about bats.
-TP tubes, googly eyes or eye stickers, glue sticks and school glue; paper bat wings cut out and triangle bits of paper for ears; bits of brown fake fur, hole punch, pipe cleaners cut into quarters – 2 per kid.
-A marker.
-Trays to work on.
-Blindfold or mask.
-Book.
-(If you have a group of older 4’s with good fine motor skills, they could cut out the bat wings themselves, and cut the pipe cleaners.
-I pre-prepped those.)
+- Prep: paper bat wings cut out (1 per kid) and triangle bits of paper for ears (2 per kid); small squares of brown fake fur, pipe cleaners cut into thirds or quarters – 2 pieces per kid.
+(If you teach age 5 and up with good fine motor skills, they could cut out the bat wings and ears themselves, and cut the pipe cleaners.
+I pre-prep those for preschoolers.)

 What is a Bat?

 Either hold up a toy bat to talk about, or read a few pages out of a non-fiction book about bats (Like The Bat by Elise Gravel).
-Sample points to share: bats fly but they are not birds – they’re mammals!
+Sample points to share: bats have wings and fly but they are not birds – they’re mammals!
 They have 4 limbs and fur – they can be as tiny as a bumblebee or as large as an eagle.
 But many are like a mouse with wings.
 They typically eat insects or fruit.
-They are nocturnal – most active at night, and they sleep in the daytime hanging upside down.
+They sleep hanging upside down.

 Bat Craft

 I got this idea from https://buggyandbuddy.com/hanging-bat-craft-kids/ That site has a template for bat wings.
+I just freehand mine.

 Supplemental Book and/or Songs